yoshuawuyts/knowledge/arch/architecture.md

 ## Domain Driven Design (DDD)
 Domain Driven Design (DDD) is a style of coding where you separate your business logic (domains) from implementation details (api / database).
-As with everything in engineering it has tradeoffs:
+As with everything in engineering it has trade-offs:
 - __speed__: DDD takes longer than monolithic approaches
 - __flexibility__: DDD is more flexible than monolithic approaches